-9v9 is one of the more exciting formats for young players to play.
+9v9 formations are some of the more exciting formats for young players to play.
 Compared to 7v7 games, 9v9 soccer is played on a larger field with more numbers.
 As such, 9v9 play demands an improved level of spatial awareness from players as well as a greater understanding of specific player positions.

 When do players start playing 9v9?